 So if you like a brush that holds a lot of paint it might be just the brush for you.

-You can see the dramatic difference in splaying between the Ivory that had one week of use compared with the 207’s with 8-10 years of use – and the size 10 207 is sharp as a razor (it smooshed out a bit when I put it on its side).
+You can see the dramatic difference in splaying between the Rosemary Ivory series paintbrush that had one week of use compared with the Utrecht series 207’s with 8-10 years of use – and the size 10 207 is sharp as a razor (it smooshed out a bit when I put it on its side).

 The Rosemary Ultimate Long Flats are a keeper.
 I bought the size 8 from Wind River Arts for $6.07 – the same size 209 from Utrecht is $5.93.
 While the Utrecht is a few cents cheaper and an excellent brush, the bristles are also about ¼ inch shorter – that extra length in the bristles adds some nice spring and fluidity to the strokes.